-How To Paint A Unicorn
+How To Paint A Rainbow Unicorn

 Learn how to paint a unicorn.
 Are you ready to channel your inner Lisa Frank with this Rainbow Haired Unicorn!?

 In this tutorial you will learn how to draw and paint a unicorn head with acrylic paints on canvas!
 This was done on an 11″ x 14″ canvas.
 You can do this on any size canvas, canvas paper, water color paper, etc.

 I decided to bring out my craft paints for this!
 I wanted to use all the colors in the rainbow and didn’t feel like mixing all my colors.